dancrumb/es-fig-docker/README.md

 Next, you'll need to install Fig. [Instructions](http://www.fig.sh/install.html) on their site indicate that support for OS X an 64-bit Linux come out of the box.
 If you're on another system, you'll need to install it as a Python package.

+## Building the docker image

+Run this command

+    docker build -t esdemo:1.1.0 .

+ in this directory to create the necessary Docker image

 ## Starting your cluster

 This is easy: